 - We are a community of expert rehabilitators trained to diagnose, treat, rehabilitate, and release wild animals back to the wild in accordance with California Department of Fish and Wildlife standards.

-We give care instructions on this website and over the phone (831-462-0726), enabling the caller to safely handle and transport the animal to our facility where trained staff and volunteers examine it, give first aid, and determine its further needs.
+- We give care and rescue instructions on this website and at 831-462-0726 to help the caller safely handle and transport the animal to our facility where trained staff and volunteers examine it, give first aid, and determine its further needs.

-- We keep exact records on each animal to help wildlife management professionals better understand local migration, breeding and habitat needs.
+- We keep exact records on each animal to help wildlife management professionals understand local migration, breeding and habitat needs.